Probabilistic community detection with unknown number of communities: Consistent community detection

 for some constant $c > 0$, with $\bbP$-probability at least $1 - e^{-t_n}$ for $t_n \to \infty$ where $q=1$ and $t_n =o(\sqrt{n})$ for $K=2$ and $q=2$ and $t_n =o(n)$ for $K=3$. \end{theorem}

-Theorem \ref{thm:clus_consk} is a simple illustration of model-selection consistency when the goal is to identify the number of clusters $K$.
+The proof is deferred to Appendix \ref{sec:pfcor} of the supplemental document.
+Theorem \ref{thm:clus_consk} is an illustration of model-selection consistency when the goal is to identify the number of clusters $K$.
 In the overfitted case when $K=2$ and the model is fitted with $k=3$, the posterior can successfully ``empty-out'' the extraneous cluster and recover the true number of clusters.
+The likelihood of the SBM can potentially derive strength from $O(n^2)$ edges as opposed to $O(n)$ data points in standard regression and mixture models.
+In the overfitted case when $K=2$ and the model is fitted with $k=3$, the marginal likelihood ratio corresponding to a given configuration $z$ against the null $z_0$ becomes the weakest when the Rand index between $z$ and $z_0$ is close to $1$.
 In this case, the marginal likelihood ratio corresponding to $k=3$ and $K=2$ is only exponentially small ($e^{-n}$) when the rand-index between the true configuration and fitted configuration is close to $1$.
 Apparently, this may appear to impede model selection consistency since the model complexity is exponential in $n$.
 However, it turns out that the number of configurations for which the rand-index is sufficiently close to $1$ is only polynomial in $n$.
 This is also aided by the Dirichlet-Multinomial formulation which restricts $\Pi(z\mid k) / \Pi(z_0 \mid K)$ for configurations close to $z_0$ to be at most polynomial in $n$.
 Hence the Bayes factor is exponentially small in $n$ delivering an exponential concentration of the posterior of $k$.

-In the underfitted case, the Rand-Index between the true and the fitted configuration can never be close to $1$ which makes separation between the log-marginal likelihoods of the order of $n^2$.
+This is a clear distinction with standard mixture or regression models (typically polynomial in $n$ in such cases \cite{rousseau2011asymptotic,drton2017bayesian}).
+In the underfited case, the Rand-Index between the true and the fitted configuration can never be close to $1$ which makes separation between the log-marginal likelihoods of the order of $n^2$.
 This is strong enough to offset the exponential model complexity as well as the prior ratio leading to a posterior concentration rate of $e^{-n^2}$.

+To empirically demonstrate the posterior probability bounds for $K=2$ and $K =3$ in Theorem \ref{thm:clus_consk}, we conduct a small simulation study under the setup of the theorem.
+Figures \ref{fig:aveplot} displays $\Pi(k = K \mid \m A)$ averaged over $100$ replicated datasets plotted against $n$ when $K = 2$ and $K=3$ respectively and $(p_0, q_0) = (0.5, 0.1)$.
+It is evident that $\Pi(k = K \mid \m A)$ approaches $1$ at a faster rate for $K=3$ than for $K=2$.